GreggJoseph/Evaluation3/pb1/README.txt

 I compiled the iri/irisub.for routine with:
     > gfortran -flto -fc-prototypes-external -c irisub.for

-    This provided me an IRI_SUB() prototype to use ???
+    This provided me an IRI_SUB() prototype to possibly use ???

 #include <stddef.h>
 #ifdef __cplusplus